About Dr. Hallowell

-About Melissa Orlov Melissa Orlov is a marriage consultant and one of the top experts in how ADHD affects relationships.
+Melissa Orlov is a marriage consultant and one of the top experts in how ADHD affects relationships.
 She has been writing and speaking about the topic since 2007, researching it since 2005.
 She has worked with Dr. Hallowell since 2004, writing ADHD articles and newsletters, and assisting with educational programs delivered by Dr. Hallowell and Dr. John Ratey.
-She teaches couples, therapists, counselors and coaches about how ADHD impacts relationships, blogs for Psychology Today and writes the Your Relationships column for ADDitude Magazine.
-She also consults privately with couples who wish to improve their ADHD-impacted relationships.
+She teaches couples, therapists, counselors and coaches about how ADHD impacts relationships, blogs for Psychology Today and wrote the Your Relationships column for ADDitude Magazine from 2008-2014 She also consults privately with couples who wish to improve their ADHD-impacted relationships.

 Ms. Orlov has been interviewed frequently on the topic of ADHD and marriage by organizations as diverse as the New York Times, CNN, and the American Psychological Association Monitor (more complete list here).